People

 Undergraduate student

-Lindsey Ran is a sophomore at Rice University majoring in Neuroscience.
+Lindsey is a sophomore at Rice University majoring in Neuroscience.
 She joined the Li Lab in September 2022.
 Outside of lab, she plays violin for residents in local hospitals and nursing homes and writes for the university newspaper.
 She also enjoys reading and scrapbooking in her free time.

 Undergraduate student